Grant Hoekzema, MD

 Grant Hoekzema, MD is a graduate of Calvin College (1988) and Washington University School of Medicine, St. Louis (1992).
 Despite having no Family Medicine department or clerkship at his medical school, he became committed to family medicine as a career through the influence of the local FMIG and a summer spent as a US Public Health Service - Health promotion/Disease prevention Scholar.
 He stayed in St. Louis for residency at St. John’s Mercy Medical Center, now Mercy Hospital, St. Louis.

 Dr. Hoekzema joined the Mercy Family Medicine faculty in 1995 after completing residency.
-He completed a NIPDD fellowship in 1997-98, and he has been serving as the Program Director for the Mercy Family Medicine Residency in St. Louis since 1999.
-He has recently been named Chair of the Department of Family Medicine at Mercy Hospital, St. Louis as well.
+He completed a NIPDD fellowship in 1997-98, and he served as the Program Director for the Mercy Family Medicine Residency in St. Louis from 1999 to 2017.
+He is now the Sr. Associate Program Director at Mercy.
+He was named Chair of the Department of Family Medicine at Mercy Hospital, St. Louis in July 2016 and currently serves in that role as well.
 He is an Adjunct Associate Professor of Family and Community Medicine for St. Louis University SOM and University of Missouri, Columbia, SOM.
 He is a Clinical Instructor for the Department of Internal Medicine, General Medicine Division, at Washington University in St. Louis.
 He holds a clinical teaching appointment with AT Still College of Osteopathic Medicine.

 He enjoys teaching problem based learning and clinical inquiry skills to residents and has published on residency program quality assessment.
 He is the chair of the AFMRD Residency Performance Index (RPI) task force.
 He has been able to apply his interest in global health to emerging residency programs overseas in conjunction with the AAFP.